-- 737 (5) Money received under Subsection (4)(c) shall be deposited into the General Fund as dedicated credits of the office.
-739 [6) - (a) The office shall: - [(i) obtain the advice of the GOEO board before implementing a change to a policy, priority, or objective under which the office operates; and] - [(ii) provide periodic updates to the commission regarding the office's efforts under Subsections (3)

-(a) and (b).] - [(b) Subsection (6)(a)(i) does not apply to the routine administration by the office of money or services related to the assistance, retention, or recruitment of business, industry, or commerce in the state.]

-Section 13.
-Section 63N-1a-303 is amended to read: - 748 63N-1a-303.
-(Effective 07/01/25)Powers and duties of executive director. - (1) Unless otherwise expressly provided by statute, the executive director may organize the office in any appropriate manner, including the appointment of deputy directors of the office. - 752 (2) The executive director may consolidate personnel and service functions for efficiency and economy in the office. - 754 (3) The executive director, with the approval of the governor: - 755 (a) may, by following the procedures and requirements of Title 63J, Chapter 5, Federal Funds Procedures Act, seek federal grants, loans, or participation in federal programs; - 757 (b) may enter into a lawful contract or agreement with another state, a chamber of commerce organization, a service club, or a private entity; and - 759 (c) shall annually prepare and submit to the governor a budget of the office's financial requirements. - (4) With the governor's approval, if a federal program requires the expenditure of state funds as a condition for the state to participate in a fund, property, or service, the executive director may expend necessary funds from money provided by the Legislature for the use of the office. - 765 (5) The executive director shall coordinate with the executive directors of the Department of Workforce Services and the Governor's Office of Planning and Budget to review data and metrics to be reported to the Legislature as described in [Subsection 63N-1a-306(2)(b)] Section 63N-1a-306. - (6) Unless otherwise provided in this title, the executive director may make rules in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act, as necessary for the administration of programs established under state law.
+737 (5) Money received under Subsection (4)(c) shall be deposited into the General Fund as dedicated credits of the office.
+739 [6)(a) The office shall: 740 (i) obtain the advice of the GOEO board before implementing a change to a policy, priority, or objective under which the office operates; and] 742 [(ii) provide periodic updates to the commission regarding the office's efforts under Subsections (3) (a) and (b).]
+744 (b) Subsection (6)(a)(i) does not apply to the routine administration by the office of money or services related to the assistance, retention, or recruitment of business, industry, or commerce in the state.]
+651 Section 12.
+Section 63N-1a-303 is amended to read: 652 63N-1a-303. {(Effective 07/01/25)}Powers and duties of executive director.
+749 (1) Unless otherwise expressly provided by statute, the executive director may organize the office in any appropriate manner, including the appointment of deputy directors of the office.
+752 (2) The executive director may consolidate personnel and service functions for efficiency and economy in the office.
+754 (3) The executive director, with the approval of the governor: 755 (a) may, by following the procedures and requirements of Title 63J, Chapter 5, Federal Funds Procedures Act, seek federal grants, loans, or participation in federal programs; 757 (b) may enter into a lawful contract or agreement with another state, a chamber of commerce organization, a service club, or a private entity; and 759 (c) shall annually prepare and submit to the governor a budget of the office's financial requirements.
+761 (4) With the governor's approval, if a federal program requires the expenditure of state funds as a condition for the state to participate in a fund, property, or service, the executive director may expend necessary funds from money provided by the Legislature for the use of the office.

+programs established under state law.

+(5) The executive director shall coordinate with the executive directors of the Department of Workforce reported to the Legislature as described in [Subsection 63N-1a-306(2)(b)] Section 63N-1a-306.

+Title 63G, Chapter 3, Utah Administrative Rulemaking Act, as necessary for the administration of